yjie2366/dtf-docs/docs/source/config_file.rst

 Step One: Prepare a configuration file
 --------------------------------------
-User should prepare a configuration file in INI file format to describe the basic information about the workflow to the DTF library and switch on/off DTF functionalities by key-value pairs.
+User should prepare a configuration file in INI format to describe the basic information about the workflow to the DTF library and switch on/off DTF functionalities by key-value pairs.
 There are two types of sections should be included in the configuration file, the ``[INFO]`` section and the ``[FILE]`` section.

 [INFO] Section